emmajanedrews/base-template/_posts/2018-04-23-how-to-use-your-database-properly.md

 You don’t need a 100-touch program to succeed in getting more business from your database.
 Any consistent follow-up process that keeps you in constant communication will do the job.
 Here are a few additional ways to get business out of your database:

 **1. Simply ask for a referral.** The people in your database already know, like, and trust you, and most of them would be happy to refer you if simply prompted to do so.
 The average person lives in 11 different homes from the time they turn 18 until they die.
 That means the average person moves every 4.2 years.
-Looking at those numbers, it’s clear that the people in your database know somebody who is thinking about buying or selling a home right now.&nbsp;
+Looking at those numbers, it’s clear that the people in your database know somebody who is thinking about buying or selling a home right now.

 How do you get these referrals ?
 It’s simple.
 Constant communication.
 Stay in touch with this group of people through email, social media, postcards, etc. and ask them this simple question: **“Who can you introduce me to who is thinking about buying or selling real estate that I can help?”** By constantly asking this question, you will be shocked at how often your database will produce leads for you.